All Episodes

 We blame the media for everything here.

-Oh, we got we got we get Obama's uh reaction to the um Supreme Court decision on the gun ban, the second amendment, he was in Pittsburgh today at the campus of Carnegie Mellon University.
+Oh, we got Obama's reaction to the Supreme Court decision on the gun ban, the Second Amendment.

 What's your reaction?

-Now keep in mind there's no prompter here.
+Now, keep in mind, there's no prompter here.

 What I've also said is that every individual right can be bound by the interests of the community at large.